Introduction: NEX Project

 The History behind the project

 For a long time, a desire has been in me.
 The desire to create a robot, but not just any robot.
-I wanted to create someone who was more than just a robot, that was a friend, with unique personality and characteristics, and also that could be part of who I am.
-The beginning of when this desire began to born in me, I don't know for sure; but I know that despite the time, that will never died in me, because it was more than a simple desire, it was a life goal and a dream to be fulfilled.
-That's when I bought my first Arduino, An Arduino Mega 2560, and I started to turn my dream into reality and even though my wish might seem a little crazy or even impossible, I went ahead in search of what I wanted to accomplish, taking risks and venturing into the unknown.
+I wanted to create someone who was more than just a robot, that was a friend, with a unique personality and characteristics, and also that could be part of who I am.
+The beginning of when this desire began to be born in me, I don't know for sure; but I know that despite the time, that will never died in me, because it was more than a simple desire, it was a life goal and a dream to be fulfilled.
+That's when I bought my first Arduino, An Arduino Mega 2560, and I started to turn my dream into reality, and even though my wish might seem a little crazy or even impossible, I went ahead in search of what I wanted to accomplish, taking risks and venturing into the unknown.
 It was about three years of planning and making my conception a reality.
-And now after years of work my robot has come to life !!!
+And now after years of work, my robot has come to life!!

 But what's an Arduino?

-The purpose of publishing this project is not simply to explain in details how I made my robot, but rather to inspire and encourage you to invent and create what you want, even though sometimes your dreams seem impossible.
+The purpose of publishing this project is not simply to explain in detail how I made my robot, but rather to inspire and encourage you to invent and create what you want, even though sometimes your dreams seem impossible.
 So what we are waiting for?
 Let's get to it!

 Step 1: Materials